 I do not know about you, but I do not have rich parents.
 So I had to work while I went to college.
 I thought it was going to be impossible to find a job on such short notice.
 I saw they were looking for help at Weis, so I went in there filled out an application and talked to the general manager.
 He noticed I was moving to the area and I was going to college.
 He asked me if my schedule would be steady or could it change.
 I told him it would stay the same, unless I switched to mourning classes.
 I also told him that if that happened I would let him know at least a month in advance because that was what we had to give the college.
 He hired me on the spot and said he could use me in the deli and as cashier, that got me full-time.
 It all seemed to work out great.
 I even got paid a little more an hour for working night and being in the deli.

 I got through my first semester and realized I needed a little more income.
 The only places I could think of were fast food or Giant.
 Well I did not want to work for another grocery store so I decided to go looking for a fast food job.
 Now I have had worked fast food in the past.
 I closed for McDonald’s when I was in high school.
-I got my interview by a shift manager, which turned out to be the General Manger’s daughter, and she wanted me hired.
+I got my interview at Burger King by a shift manager, which turned out to be the General Manager’s daughter, and she wanted me hired.
 She scheduled me for my second that afternoon with the General Manager.
 I went back in right after class and he liked me.
 It seemed he really liked the fact I worked at McDonald’s.
 I still do not know, but I got the job.
 I stayed there almost two years.
 I was working on getting promoted to Team Leader.
 I learned how to count down drawers, do daily inventory, full inventory and count the safe.
 I really enjoyed the job.
 Too bad we make wrong choices in life.

 ITT Tech you have eight quarters over your two years.
 It was not as simple as I wanted it to be.
 When I got to Civil Engineering I did not fully grasp it.
 When you are doing the draft on AutoCAD you need to put in coordinates and make the layout so components that will go there will not conflict.
 You are also suppose to use the most efficient route.
 Well I messed up on everything.
 I really liked the class, but could not understand it.
 I decided to drop out because I had already failed two tests and got grades so low that even getting perfect scores the rest of the period I still might not pass.
 I decided get extra money and put it back for the next period.
 Well while I was out of college my Assistant Manger at Burger King decided to train me for Team Leader.
 I saw this as an opportunity.
 I made the decision to take the job 100% and not go back to college.
 I still wonder if I could have finished college at ITT to this day.
 I accept I made my decisions.
 I also have enjoyed working in fast food.
 To this day I still have a passion on being a leader.
 I think Burger King brought that out in me.